DinkLua Object Reference

 Choice menus

-Creation is performed by creating a menu object, adding choices to it, and then showing it, with the result stored in a new variable.
+Creation is performed by making a new menu object, adding choices to it, and then showing it, with the result stored in a magical variable.

 local menu = dink.create_choice_menu()